mparrish91/SnapchatHomeAnimation/README.md

 # *SnapChatHomeAnimation*

-**SnapChatHomeAnimation** quick and dirty prototype of the latest snapchat UI Controls on the home screen. (when you switch between tab bars)
+**SnapChatHomeAnimation** is a quick and dirty prototype of the latest snapchat UI Controls on the home screen. (when you switch between tab bars)

 ## Video Walkthrough